jack-linaker/crow/version1_tkinter/README.md

    to suit your data.
    A guide is embedded within each configuration file.
-2. Start the application by running one of `CROW_clusters.py` or `CROW_pairwise.py` in an IDE or by running the command:
+2. Start the application by running one of `CROW_clusters.py` or `CROW_pairwise.py` in your chosen IDE or from a terminal by running the
+   command:

    ```sh
    python CROW_clusters.py